doeixd/Banana.js/README.md

 ## FAQ

 ### What isn't this good for?
-Banana does not have a build step, a robust templating system, or hydration, and is instead a traditional JavaScript library ala jQuery.
+Banana does not have a build step, a robust templating system, or hydration, and is instead a traditional JavaScript library a la jQuery.
 Because of this, it probably isn't the best for client-rendered SPAs.

 ### What do you mean by: _Server-driven websites_?
 I mean sites whose HTML is rendered on the server, and require little interactivity or client-side routing.